wilfredloh/css-positioning/readme.md

 ![Instagram lab Screenshot](https://i.imgur.com/DQ9fk1u.png)

 ### Further
-Use CSS media queries to make the iphone image dissapear when the screen is mobile width.
+Use CSS media queries to make the iphone image disappear when the screen is mobile width.
 (Less than 320px wide)

 ## Additional Resources